 13) Close a delighted customer

 The buck doesn't stop here: with healthy MRR relying on upselling and cross-selling, Inbound Sales prioritises the importance of ongoing engagement.
-Sales teams can continue to add value, and in doing so, position the value of additional services and upgraded packages.
+SaaS Sales teams should be involved in a smooth handover to Customer Success, who continue to add value, and in doing so, position the value of additional services and upgraded packages.

 Getting Started with Inbound Sales